seanpm2001/zeek-docs/install.rst

 Docker Images
 =============

-We provide official Docker images on Docker Hub at https://hub.docker.com/u/zeek
+We provide official Docker images on Docker Hub at https://hub.docker.com/u/zeek.

     * For the latest feature release: ``docker pull zeek/zeek:latest``
     * For the latest LTS release: ``docker pull zeek/zeek:lts``
+    * For the latest release in a given series: ``docker pull zeek/zeek:5.2``
-    * For a specific release: ``docker pull zeek/zeek:5.0.0-rc1``
+    * For a specific release: ``docker pull zeek/zeek:6.0.0``
     * For the nightly build: ``docker pull zeek/zeek-dev:latest``

 Additionally, we push these images to Amazon's Public Elastic Container